cesar-douady/open-lmake/doc/src/job_execution.md

 and containing named (if corresponding star-stem is named) groups, one for each star-stem.

 The job execution is successful (but see above) if no exception is raised.

+### import machinery

+`lmake.import_machinery.fix_import()` is automatically called upon start-up, even if started with the `-S` option.

+This ensures deps are properly handled during the `import` process (which otherwise is implemented in native python in a particularly anti-open-lmake way).

+Also, system dirs are put in front of local dirs in `sys.path` so as to avoid too many deps, as if not done, each import of any system module (e.g. `os`) would result in a prior local search, which generates about 10 deps for each dir listed in `sys.path`.
+This might easily generate 1000's of deps for an otherwise rather simple script.